aws-samples/aws-cdk-intro-workshop/workshop/content/50-java/70-advanced-topics/100-construct-testing/1000-assertion-test.md

 Our `HitCounter` construct creates a simple DynamoDB table.
 Lets create a test that validates that the table is getting created.

-If you do not already have a `src/test` directory (usually created automatically when you run `cdk init`), then create a `test` directory under `src`:
+Since we removed the `src/test` directory (usually created automatically when you run `cdk init`), we need to create a new `test` directory under `src`:

 ```bash